The Affordable Care Act (ACA), also known as the Patient Protection and Affordable Care Act, became law on March 23, 2010.

-These relate especially to coverage for pre-existing conditions, including pregnancy, children on parental plans, and help for small businesses to have their employees insured.
+These relate especially to coverage for preexisting conditions (including pregnancy), children on parental plans, and help for small businesses to have their employees insured.

-Coverage for pre-existing conditions
+Coverage for preexisting conditions

 Children remain on parental plans

-- those who do not live with their parents
+- do not live with their parents

-- those who are out of school
+- are out of school

-- those who are married
+- are married

 A child who has health insurance under their parents’ plan will lose coverage on their 26th birthday.

-It is important to recognize that, under this plan, insurance does not cover spouses and offspring of adult children.
+However, insurance does not cover spouses and offspring of adult children.

 Tax credits for small businesses

-Employers would benefit from tax credit if they:
+Under the Small Business Health Options Program, employers may benefit from tax credit if they:

-- provide health care for their employees
+- provide healthcare for their employees

-- have no more than 25 full-time workers
+- have fewer than 25 full-time workers

-- pay an average yearly salary of less than $50,000
+- pay an average yearly salary of under $50,000

 Greater insurance coverage and security for all